 A Gloucester fishing boat captained by George Clooney goes out to get some fish and is soon in “the perfect storm.”
 Based on Sebastian Junger’s best-selling book about the fate of the Andrea Gail, the visuals are occasionally impressive but this is no Captain’s Courageous.
-The characters have a working class look but not the feel, and Clooney, who normally chooses well, is too damn good looking to be the salty sea dog (he would have been better as the telegenic and wide-eyed meteorologist who captures the storm on his Doppler).
-Here’s the real captain:
+The characters have a working class look but not the feel, and Clooney, who normally chooses well, is too damn dreamy to be the salty sea dog (he would have been better as the telegenic and wide-eyed meteorologist who captures the storm on his Doppler).

-A better cast would have been John Hawkes, the first crewman below, who was nominated for an Oscar for Winter’s Bone and should be nominated again this year for The Sessions.
+A better skipper would have been John Hawkes, the crewman furthest to the right above, who was nominated for an Oscar for Winter’s Bone and should be nominated again this year for The Sessions.

-Junger’s book delved deeply into the precarious, brutal and chancy world of commercial fishing, but the script elects to show hard drinkin’, hard lovin’, good and misunderstood men of the sea while on land, and on the water, a boring band of brothers.
-The screenplay is either hackneyed or idiotic.
+Junger’s book delved deeply into the precarious, brutal and chancy world of commercial fishing, but the script elects to show hard drinkin’, hard lovin’, misunderstood men of the sea while on land, and on the water, a boring band of brothers.
+The screenplay is either hackneyed or just plain dull.

 Here’s a taste.